Ecotrust/growth-yield-batch/README.md

 as defined in the `rx` directory)

-Note: The `site_classes` object is *not* a multiplier; it is merely a lookup for the SITECODE keyword by variant as specified by the .site file (defaults to "2" if not specified)
+Note: The `site_classes` object is *not* a multiplier; it is merely a lookup for the SITECODE keyword for variants where you want to override the default site classes.
+For example, Western Cascades (WC) variant uses a 100 year based index.

 ```
 {